Code-Institute-Submissions/weightbearer/README.md

 ### Features Left to Implement
 - I've included a dummy contact form and shop that will be live once I've completed the JavaScript module.
 I have no doubt that completing that module will throw up a million ideas for this project, but I'll be using this README as a guide of what to get started on.
 - A really frustrating part of this project was in the effect of borders and margins on Bootstrap grids.
 I actually took a few days off because I was making zero progress towards my goal, I had just lost all perspective and was in danger of stalling.
 Bootstrap is obviously a powerful and complex tool so I'd like to re-visit the main content of the index page once I'm more comfortable with how things work.
+- My initial wireframe included a slightly more advanced grid system than I ultimately implemented, a grid of four windows and a separate side-column.
+I'd like to bring this in to save other content being hidden at the bottom of the page; ideally there would be no scrolling required on the home page unless being viewed on a mobile device.
 - I'd like to include a live Instagram feed at the side of the home page just to break up the content.
 - After lots of pain and suffering causing by overwriting Bootstrap classes with my own CSS and the myriad issues this brings up (see testing section!), I'd like to conduct a review of my CSS styling to see if there are further efficiencies I can make with a better understanding of Bootstrap.